shevisj/omi/docs/_developer/Contribution.md

 * code must be merged into master branch
 * bounty eligibility is solely at our discretion
 * you can "lock" the bounty task, but only after your first pull request is merged.
-* send an email to team@basedhardware.com with a link to your bounty + paypal account to claim.
+* send an email to team@omi.me with a link to your bounty + paypal account to claim.

 ### What if there are no paid bounties available?
 If there are no paid bounties available, you can suggest your own.
 Simply filter by [open issues](https://github.com/BasedHardware/Omi/issues?q=is:open+is:issue+) with no "bounty" label and suggest your own bounty while pinging @ josancamon19 or @kodjima33